Lori's Web Design

 How to Add a Border to a Web Page with CSS

-Instructions on how to add a border to a web page, container, box, table or any other item using CSS.
+How to add a border around the edge of a web page, container, box, table or any other item using CSS.
+This tip also shows how to add varying colors to the border so it looks like it's within a frame.

 Website Content